The Huns also called Xiongnu, a nomadic pastoral people who invaded southeastern

 Aetius formed only half the equation.
 For the other half, the cultural bit, we

-north.
-Practically the only way through is up the Moselle, through what is now
+only way through is up the Moselle, through what is now Luxembourg, and then

-army could be threatened from the north - from Belgium or, in this case, the
+threatened from the north - from Belgium or, in this case, the region occupied

 Early in 451 Attila's